 An alternative to tipping

 If you are in a location that is also served by GrubHub (or a similar service), you may consider ordering takeout.
-This should allow you to avoid the delivery fee altogether and also justify not to.
-(However, you should be aware that many take out places do receive tips and many believe that it is the right thing to do).
+This should allow you to avoid the delivery fee altogether.
+(However, you should be aware that many take out places do receive tips and many believe that it is the right thing to do.)

 If you get a card like the American Express Gold Card and you can get a monthly $10 credit to use on a service like this.
 By avoiding the delivery fee and potentially a tip is a great way to maximize the value of your credit.

 I think you should tip your Uber Eats drivers on most occasions and just use your judgment on the amount.
 Put yourself in their shoes for a moment and that should help you decide on what type of tip they deserve.